 - Deformity of the joint

 To start, your doctor will probably discuss non-surgical treatment options including exercises, physical therapy or injections.
-If these aren’t working your doctor may recommend partial knee replacement.
+If these aren’t working your doctor may recommend replacement.

 About Dr. Goradia